borekda/git-tutorial/presentation/tutorial.md

 **Merge**
-act of incorporating new changes (commits) from one branch to another **Fork** make a copy of someone else repository
+act of incorporating new changes (commits) from one branch to another **Fork** make a copy of someone else repository.
+A fork isn't a Git concept really, it's more a political/social idea.

 **Clone**
 copy a repository onto your local computer